-Royal Melbourne Zoological Gardens
+The Royal Melbourne Zoological Gardens

-In 1857, a Society known as the Zoological Society of Victoria was formed and this led to the Royal Melbourne Zoological Gardens being the first to be established in Australia.
+In 1857, a Society known as the Zoological Society of Victoria was formed and this led to The Royal Melbourne Zoological Gardens being the first to be established in Australia.
 The original site of the Zoological Gardens was known as Richmond Paddock, and was located opposite the Botanic Gardens, on the Yarra River.
-The collection was moved to the present site of 22 hectares in 1862.
+The collection was moved to the present site (at Royal Park) of twenty-two hectares in 1862.

 In 1910, the Society, which had been incorporated with the Acclimatisation Society, was granted a Royal Charter, and became known as the Royal Zoological and Acclimatisation Society of Victoria.
 This Society controlled the Zoological Gardens until 1937, when the Victorian Government assumed responsibility for the administration of the Gardens through the Zoological Board of Victoria.
-The responsibility for ministerial jurisdiction of the Zoo was transferred from the Chief Secretary's Department to the Ministry for Conservation from 1 June 1973.
+The responsibility for ministerial jurisdiction of the Zoo was transferred from the Chief Secretary's Department to the Ministry for Conservation in June 1973, and in 1984 to the Ministry for Conservation, Forests and Lands.

 A reconstruction programme for the Zoological Gardens commenced in 1965 and embraced all aspects of animal exhibition, essential services, catering, and gardens beautification.
-The most recent projects are an Arboreal Primate Exhibit; a Platypus Exhibit where Australia's most unique mammal can be viewed inside through glass and outside in a Billabong setting; the Great Flight Aviary (the longest in the world) in which birds of three distinct Australian habitats can be seen in a background of appropriate plants; and Bushland, a fauna park for native birds and mammals.
+The most recent projects are an arboreal primate exhibit; a platypus exhibit where Australia's most unique mammal can be viewed inside through glass and outside in a billabong setting; the Great Flight Aviary (the longest in the world) in which birds of three distinct Australian habitats can be seen in a background of appropriate plants; and Bushland, a fauna park for native birds and mammals.

 In 1969, the Zoological Board of Victoria established an education service with the appointment of a trainee education officer.
-The following year a teacher was seconded to the Zoo on a half-time basis from the Victorian Education Department.
-There was such a substantial demand for lessons in the Zoo during 1970 that the next year a teaching staff of four full-time and three half-time teachers was seconded from the Education Department.
+The following year a teacher was seconded to the Zoo on a part-time basis from the Victorian Education Department.
+There was such a substantial demand for lessons in the Zoo during 1970 that the next year a teaching staff of four full-time and three part-time teachers was seconded from the Education Department.
 The Zoological Board provided office space and appointed a full-time administrative officer to the Service.
-By 1977, the total teaching and administrative staff in the Zoo's Education Division had risen to eighteen, including a teacher experienced in handling handicapped children.
-The Board, through the generosity of donations from industry, community service groups, and foundations, had by this time also provided eight classroooms, as well as a building specially equipped for handicapped children.
+By 1977, the total teaching and administrative staff in the Zoo's Education Division had risen to eighteen, including a teacher experienced in the education of handicapped children.
+The Board, through the generosity of donations from industry, community service groups, and foundations, had by this time also provided eight classrooms, as well as a building specially equipped for handicapped children.